semgrep/semgrep-docs/docs/semgrep-code/java.md

 * Lines 14 and 17 are false positives because `input.endsWith("something")` and `input.indexOf('u')` return a boolean and integer respectively.
 Semgrep Pro is able to understand `endsWith` and `indexOf` Java methods.
 * The Semgrep rule uses the fields `taint_assume_safe_booleans` and `taint_assume_safe_numbers` to tell the engine that these types are safe and not tainted.

+## Semgrep understands the Java standard library and APIs